7 Popular Mortgages for First-Time Home Buyers

 Popular with: Home buyers with low- to moderate-income who prefer 30-year fixed-rate mortgages

 HomeReady is a 3% down payment mortgage backed by Fannie Mae, designed for buyers with low- to moderate-income.
 It offers discounted mortgage rates and reduced private mortgage insurance (PMI) premiums.
+Use our income limits calculator to see if you qualify for this program in your area.
 Buyers must complete a homeownership education class before closing.

 3. Home Possible Loan